-Mission: The Ontario College of Pharmacists regulates pharmacy to ensure that the public receives quality services and care.
+Mission: The Ontario College of Pharmacists regulates pharmacy practice to serve the interests, health and well being of the public.

 The College fulfills its mandate to protect the public by: